Web design · SEO & SEA · Branding

 After express or implied acceptance, the contractor will issue an invoice.

-A project stop as well as the termination of the contractual relationship must be expressly declared by the client in writing via email or in text form.
+A project stop before or during the acceptance date and the termination of the contractual relationship must be expressly declared by the client in writing by e-mail or in text form.

 As long as no such declaration of project termination is made, the contract remains in effect.